Last Updated: February 12, 2026

 In a bidirectional association, both classes are aware of each other.
 Each class holds a reference to the other, enabling two-way communication.

-Example: A Team has a list of Developers, and each Developer knows which Team they are part of.
+Example: A Team has a list of Developers, and each Developer knows which Team they belong to.
+Either side can navigate to the other.

 Multiplicity defines how many instances of one class can be associated with instances of another class.
 It describes the quantity and nature of the connections.